algolia/chatbot-demo-frontend/README.md

 - the landing page then generates the correct content by searching algolia, and displays the content.
 - the URL is provided to the user through the chatbot so they can see the recommendations and complete purchase

 ## Planned layout
 The general layout of this landing page will be:
 - A brand logo and banner at the top
 - A row of two products with a "one click buy" button to buy both together, then...
-- A row of three products with an add to cart button for each, then...
+- A row of three products with a button for each, then...
 - A second row of three products with an add to cart button for each, then...
 - A banner showing an already applied promotion code and a sentance description